killjoy2013/apollo-forms/dev_to.md

 `yarn run codegen`

 If you followed along so far, you're supposed to have *src/graphql/types.tsx*.
-You can check the file and the generated types.
+You can check the file and its generated types.

 ## **Apollo Client & resolvers**

-Now we need to create Apollo Client and initialize Apollo Cache using *ApolloProxy.ts*;
+Now we need to create Apollo Client and initialize Apollo Cache using *src/ApolloProxy.ts*;

-*src/ApolloProxy.ts*
 ```jsx
 import { InMemoryCache } from "apollo-cache-inmemory";
 import { ApolloClient } from "apollo-client";